 Yes.
-CBD oil is legal in New Zealand with a doctor's prescription after medical cannabis regulations were passed on April 1st 2020.
-These regulations allow you to purchase CBD oil from a pharmacy using a prescription, although not all pharmacies stock CBD oil in New Zealand so you may need to look further into this with your medical practitioner.
+CBD oil is legal in New Zealand with a doctor's prescription after medicinal cannabis regulations were passed on April 1st 2020.
+These regulations allow you to purchase CBD products from a pharmacy using a prescription, although not all pharmacies stock CBD oil in New Zealand so you may need to look further into this with your medical practitioner.

 You may also find not all doctors will prescribe CBD oil due to a lack of experience, education and/or confidence in prescribing such products.
 Luckily, The Hemp Foundation have already completed some incredible work in educating and surveying over 600 GP’s in New Zealand who are now confidently prescribing CBD oil for patients.
 According to The Hemp Foundation 89% of 280 GPs surveyed in 2017 did not know about their own endocannabinoid system, despite our Ministry of Health knowing about it for at least ten years.

 Many countries around the world have already legalized the sale of cannabis products which can be purchased online or over the counter.
 The increased availability world-wide has led to a revolution in cannabis and hemp products with a reemergence of this once historically medicinal plant along with its many industrial uses.